-- 1 How does the process of editing the layout differ for the different layout styles? - 2 What issues will affect your choice of color management option? - 3 What is an Output Collection and how does it differ from a custom template?
+- 1 How does the process of editing the layout differ for the different layout styles? - 2 What issues will affect your choice of color management option? - What is an Output Collection and how does it differ from a custom template?

-1 A Single Image / Contact Sheet layout is made up of image cells in one size arranged in a regular grid; the layout is edited with controls for margins, cell size and cell spacing, which are found in the Layout panel.
-The number of images in the layout is set with the rows and columns sliders in the Layout panel's Page Grid controls.
-Note: You can use the Review Q&A at the end of the lesson to help you identify extra teaching opportunities and discussion points.

-• Note: Make sure your students understand that print templates differ in their output settings, not just their layout.
-The cells in a Picture Package or Custom Package layout are not fixed in a grid, and may be of varied sizes and shapes.
+- 1 A Single Image / Contact Sheet layout is made up of image cells in one size arranged in a regular grid; the layout is edited with controls for margins, cell size and cell spacing, which are found in the Layout panel.
+The number of images in the layout is set with the rows and columns sliders in the Layout panel's Page Grid controls. - The cells in a Picture Package or Custom Package layout are not fixed in a grid, and may be of varied sizes and shapes.
 You can rearrange cells by simply dragging them, and resize them either by dragging their borders or by using the slider controls in the Cells panel.
 You can add a cell either by simply holding down the Alt key / Option key and dragging an existing cell to copy it, or by clicking a cell preset button in the Cells panel.
-To remove a cell, select it and press the Delete key.

-- 2 Lightroom is able to handle a very large color space but your printer may operate within a much more limited gamut.
+To remove a cell, select it and press the Delete key. - 2 Lightroom is able to handle a very large color space but your printer may operate within a much more limited gamut.
 The default Color Management setting in the Print Job panel is Managed By Printer.
 With the better modern printers this will generally produce satisfactory results, but to achieve really high quality prints it's best to have Lightroom manage the color.
-If you choose this option you can specify a printing profile tailored to a particular type of paper or custom inks - 3 A custom template includes all your settings but no images; you can apply the template to any selection of images.
+If you choose this option you can specify a printing profile tailored to a particular type of paper or custom inks - A custom template includes all your settings but no images; you can apply the template to any selection of images.
 An output collection, however, links a photo collection (or a selection of images from that collection) to a particular template and specific output settings.
 Creating an output collection enables you to return to your layout with the images intact at a single click.

-Lesson 10: Publishing Your Photos
+Lesson 10: Publishing your photos

 This lesson looks at the options for sharing photos online.
-The lesson begins in the Library module, where students work with the new Publish Services panel to create Publish Collections and share them to Flickr, and then explores the Web module in detail as they build a working web gallery.
+The lesson begins in the Library module, where students work with the Publish Services panel to create Publish Collections for sharing to Flickr and Facebook, and publish synced collections to Lightroom web via Lightroom mobile.
+The remainder of the lesson explores the Web module in detail as students build a working web gallery.